 Col. Bonney entered the Air Force in January 2000 through Officer Training School at Maxwell AFB, Alabama.
-She is a distinguished graduate of both E-3 Navigator Initial Qualification Training and E-3 Instructor Navigator Training.
-She performed deployed executive officer duties for the 363rd Air Expeditionary Wing, later serving as chief of protocol, and then executive officer for the 552nd Air Control Wing.
-She served as combat operations briefer to the Air Component Commander for U.S. Central Command, as the command and control director of operations for a major bilateral exercise and was actively involved in the Korean Theater and six named operations: Northern Edge, Noble Eagle, Eagle Assist, Southern Watch, Enduring Freedom, and Iraqi Freedom.
-She was also the 18th Wing Plans Officer at the largest combat wing in the U.S. Air Force at Kadena AB, Okinawa.
-As the deputy chief of Nuclear Programs and Requirements Division, Wright-Patterson AFB, Ohio, she formulated and coordinated Air Force Materiel Command's nuclear plans, policies and strategies and advised the director for Strategic Deterrence and Nuclear Integration on MAJCOM-wide nuclear enterprise responsibilities.
-She next served on the Commanders Action Group for the AFMC commander and subsequently as the executive officer to AFMC's executive director.
+She is a distinguished graduate of E-3 Navigator Initial Qualification Training and E-3 Instructor Navigator Training.
+She has served as the Command and Control director of operations for a major bilateral exercise and was actively involved in the Korean Theater and six named operations: Northern Edge, Noble Eagle, Eagle Assist, Southern Watch, Enduring Freedom and Iraqi Freedom.
+At the 18th Wing, she served as plans officer for the largest U.S. Air Force combat wing at Kadena AB, Okinawa.
+As the deputy chief of Nuclear Programs and Requirements Division, Wright-Patterson AFB, Ohio, she formulated Air Force Materiel Command's nuclear plans and policies and advised the director for Strategic Deterrence and Nuclear Integration on MAJCOM-wide nuclear enterprise responsibilities.

-After attending the Defense Intelligence Agency's National Intelligence University at Bolling AFB, Washington D.C., she served as an assistant director of operations for the 965th Airborne Air Control Squadron before becoming chief, Standardization & Evaluations, 552nd Operations Group, Tinker AFB, Oklahoma.
-Col. Bonney next served as commander, 964th Airborne Air Control Squadron, Tinker AFB, Oklahoma, where she led worldwide employment of 300 United States and Canadian Forces personnel, and six E-3 aircraft valued at $1.98 billion in support of combatant commander and Joint Chiefs of Staff exercise and contingency plans.
-She was then the commander of Air Force Reserve Officer Training Corps Detachment 835 at the University of North Texas, Denton, Texas, where she led the Aerospace Studies Department for the College of Arts and Sciences, supervising cadets from seven universities.
-Next, she was division chief of the Global Force Management Division, Joint Staff Regional Operations and Force Management Directorate, Pentagon, Virginia.
-Prior to her current assignment, she was deputy commander of the 461st Air Control Wing, Robins AFB, Georgia.
+After attending the Defense Intelligence Agency's National Intelligence University at Bolling AFB, Washington D.C., she served as assistant director of operations, 965th Airborne Air Control Squadron, and then as chief of standardization & evaluations, 552nd Operations Group, Tinker AFB, Oklahoma.
+She commanded the 964th Airborne Air Control Squadron, leading worldwide employment of 300 U.S. and Canadian Forces personnel and six E-3 aircraft valued at $1.98 billion.
+She then commanded Air Force Reserve Officer Training Corps Detachment 835 at the University of North Texas, Denton, Texas, supervising cadets from seven universities.
+As division chief of the Global Force Management Division, Joint Staff Regional Operations and Force Management Directorate, Pentagon, Virginia, Col. Bonney oversaw rotational and emergent requirements for 15 services and combatant commands for the Chairman of the Joint Chiefs of Staff to fulfill Secretary of War taskings.
+Prior to her current assignment, she was deputy commander of the 461st Air Control Wing.

 EDUCATION